cchitsiang/awesome-stars/topics.md

 ## visual-studio-code

-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
 - [microsoft/vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) - NOTE: Most of the contents of this repository have been migrated to the new devcontainers GitHub org (https://github.com/devcontainers).
 See https://github.com/devcontainers/template-starter and https
 - [Huachao/vscode-restclient](https://github.com/Huachao/vscode-restclient) - REST Client Extension for Visual Studio Code
 - [MicrosoftDocs/live-share](https://github.com/MicrosoftDocs/live-share) - Real-time collaborative development from the comfort of your favorite tools